vollmerf/vollmerf.github.io/orient/README.md

 * Fault quarter dip and rake histograms
 * Fault moment tensor triangle plots
 * Trend surface analysis
+* Google Maps and Google Earth integration
-* Google Earth, StraboSpot, and Global CMT Project integration
+* StraboSpot and Global CMT Project import
-* Orientation fields and structural domain analysis
+* Orientation fields and domain analysis
 * Terzaghi scan line weight correction
 * Ternary compositional plots
 * Triangular kernel density estimation

 Orient is written by Frederick W. Vollmer.
-It is free software, but may not be redistributed or posted online without the author's permission.
+It is free, but may not be redistributed or posted online without the author's permission.
 Any significant usage, such as a resulting presentation or publication, must include attribution.
 This program is distributed without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-Orient is natively compiled on Macintosh, Windows, and Linux platforms, and does not require any additional components or installations.
+Orient is compiled natively on Macintosh, Windows, and Linux platforms, and does not require any additional components or installations.

 Please read the accompanying [Orient User Manual](https://www.frederickvollmer.com/orient/download/Orient_User_Manual.pdf) for license and additional information.